ILR Calculator UK 2026 — Check Your Eligibility Date

 What is the 180-day rule for ILR?

 You must not spend more than 180 days outside the UK in any rolling 12-month period during your qualifying period.
-This limit applies to every possible 12-month window, not just the calendar year.
+This applies to every possible 12-month window, not just the calendar year.

 Is the ILR fee refunded if my application is refused?